CDRT/mk_docs/docs/ref/bios/settings/thinkpad/internaldeviceaccess.md

 Whether to enable tamper detection.

+!!! info ""
-!> If tampering is detected, Supervisor Password is required to boot the system.
+    If tampering is detected, Supervisor Password is required to boot the system.

 Possible options:

 1. On
 2.	**Off** - Default.

+!!! info ""
-!>  Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.
+     Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|